Jay Simpson

 In May 2021, Jay completed a MA degree in Individualized Studies at New York University and was recognized with the Award for Excellence in Interdisciplinary Research for his thesis Coyotes, Urban Naturecultures, and Feral Cohabitation in the Anthropocene.

 His current work includes working as the Festival Director for The World Trails Film Festival.
-He is also a Wild Gift Fellow and National Geographic Explorer.

 Follow occasional updates regarding his research via tiny letter.